-Teachers will have class parties from time to time for occasions such as Halloween, Christmas, Valentine's Day, etc. The room parents' job is to be available for any number of things; to help coordinate parties and activities, and to seek volunteers for field trips and events.
+Teachers may have class parties/celebrations from time to time.
+The room parents' job is to be available for any number of things; to help coordinate parties and activities, and to seek volunteers for field trips and events.
 Being a room parent is a great way to be involved in your child's school life.
 All volunteers that work with children are required to be fingerprinted.
 If you are interested, please contact the schools' parent organization.

 We all love a birthday or holiday celebration, but it is important to remember good nutrition when bringing in snacks for your child and their schoolmates.
 Due to allergies, all treats must be store bought and pre-packaged.
-Some good nutritional choices are: